leobowenwang/spotilist/README.md

 # Spotilist Web Project

+Spotilist is a web-based application designed to elevate your music experience.
+It allows you to effortlessly browse through a wide range of songs from iTunes and add your favorites to a personalized list.

 ## Frontend Application Tasks – Web Engineering

 This project is a submission by Leo Bowen Wang for the Frontend Application Tasks in Web Engineering.